ABOUT HOME SITEMAP CONTACT

 5.1.

-Approval and ratification of membership takes place at the beginning of the General Assembly.
-Immediately upon approval of membership by the General Assembly, the new member will have full voting rights.
+Executive board, subject to ratification by the next general assembly, may first approve membership in the Association.
+Approval and ratification of membership takes place at the beginning of the general assembly.
+Immediately upon approval of membership by the general assembly, the new member will have full voting rights.

 5.4.

-Associate Membership of The Association may be granted to:
+Associate membership in the Association may be granted to:

 • Companies and organizations, which operate in the fields of planning, building, managing and maintaining sport and leisure infrastructure or trade with equipment, clothing, requisites or other products and services needed in the sport and leisure infrastructure,

-• Organizations which do not fulfil the requirements for full Membership as set out above,
+• Organizations which do not fulfill the requirements for full membership as set out above,

 • Organizations which prefer associate membership to full membership.